drrlvn/arch-installation-guide/README.md

 1. You use either a physical or a virtual x86 64 bit machine which is capable booting in EFI mode.
 Note that if you use a virtual machine then you'll probably have to check the EFI option somewhere.
 1. You use an Intel CPU.
-1. Your desired root filesystem is BTRFS.
+1. Your desired root filesystem is XFS.

 ## The steps